Benjamin144/Europe-s-Favorite-Stadiums/README.md

 Tec Stack: Bootstrap HTML, CSS, Javascript, Jquery, Jasmine

+The learning outcomes for this project are using JavaScript and jQuery, both to manipulate the DOM and to make Ajax calls to the Google Maps, GitHub, and email service APIs.

 Future Development - Features
 Tech Stack: C# - ASP.net Core MVC application